Cloud deployment overview

 - Geo-redundant copies of Azure blob storage (containing document attachments) in other Azure regions.
 For more information, see Azure Storage redundancy.

 - Same secondary region for the Azure SQL and Azure blog storage replication.

-Finance and Operations apps can be deployed into different Microsoft Azure datacenters using Dynamics Lifecycle Services (LCS).
+Finance and Operations apps can be deployed into a subset of Microsoft Azure datacenters using Dynamics Lifecycle Services (LCS).
 Azure is generally available in datacenters and geographical locations around the world.
 With Finance and Operations apps, customers can specify the region or datacenter where their customer data will be stored.
 Microsoft may replicate data to other regions for data durability, but we will not replicate or move customer data outside the geographical location.
 For more details, see the Service description white paper.

 Frequently asked questions